 Types of Castaway Cay Cabanas

 There’s also a larger cabana available on the family beach.
 That cabana includes ten guests but up to 16 can be accommodated for an additional fee.
 That one would be great for a multiple families or a multi-generational family trip.

 I don’t generally list prices here because they are subject to change.
-You should know that these cabanas are pretty expensive, and adding guests over the included number will run at least $50 per person.
+However, you should know that these cabanas are pretty expensive, and adding guests over the included number will run at least $50 per person.
 So, you’ll want to make sure that you will absolutely get value from the cabana if you choose to get one.

 What’s Included in a Castaway Cay Cabanas